GopinathV-1/demi-o/README.md

-# ElasticSearch vs Lucene vs Solr
+# Elasticsearch vs Lucene vs Solr
 You may think that what these names actually refer to and why they are used?
 , which is the best among them?
 All your questions will be cleared here.
 Let dive into it.
 The above-mentioned ElasticSearch, Lucene and Solr are **[full-text search engines](https://en.wikipedia.org/wiki/Full-text_search)**.